ltrybuch/lib-themisui/themis_components/thWithFocus/readme.md

 - It is the developer's responsibility to make sure there is only one element with focus on the same page.
 If there happens to be more than one the **last** element with `with-focus` is used.
-- There is a 301ms timeout before the focus is set to account for the CSS transition time with `thModal`.
 - `with-focus` works well with themisUi components:
   - `thInput`
   - `thSelect`